MoSCoW Technique- What it is & Insights on MoSCoW Prioritization

 Strengths and Limitations

-MoSCoW is a great prioritization tool, but like everything else comes with Pros & Cons.
+MoSCoW is a great prioritization tool for any project manager, but like everything else comes with Pros & Cons.

-- Is excellent for Agile projects with fixed timeframes because it allows for managing the requirements for a particular product release
+- Is excellent for Agile project management with fixed timeframes because it allows for managing the requirements for a particular product release

-- Is excellent tool for setting priorities at all stages
+- Is an excellent tool for setting priorities at all stages

 - Is applicable to startups and ongoing projects

-- Is effective in resolving disputes and foster agreement among different stakeholders
+- Is effective in resolving disputes and fostering agreement among different stakeholders

 - Is easy to master and use